July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Houston Rental Supply & New Construction

-The supply glut that pressured Houston rents through 2024 is fading fast.
-At the Houston metro level, apartment deliveries dropped from 27,838 units across 107 developments in 2024 to 16,339 units across 68 properties in 2025, the largest single-year delivery decline among major U.S. metros, and 2026 completions are on track to be the lowest since 2013.
-New groundbreakings fell 22% in 2025, so even with 27,183 units still under construction across 113 metro projects, the pipeline is thinning in a way that will give landlords more pricing leverage as the year progresses.
+The Houston metro's apartment pipeline is thinning fast.
+Metro-level deliveries dropped from 27,838 units across 107 developments in 2024 to 16,339 units across 68 properties in 2025 — the largest single-year delivery decline among major U.S. metros, and 2026 completions are on track to be the lowest since 2013.
+New groundbreakings fell 22% in 2025, leaving 27,183 units still under construction across 113 metro projects, with roughly 3,000 of those being build-to-rent homes (about 5% of the national BTR pipeline), so while supply pressure is easing significantly, it hasn't disappeared entirely.

 Why People Rent in Houston